nginxinc/nginx-amplify-doc/amplify-guide.md

 To define a graph, perform these steps:

-  1. First pick one or more metrics of interest.
+  1. First pick one or more metrics.
 You can combine multiple metrics on the same graph using the "Add another metric" button at the bottom.
-  2. After the metric is selected, NGINX Amplify lists the objects for which it has already observed this particular metric.
+  2. After the metric is selected, NGINX Amplify lists the objects for which it has already observed this metric.
 Select one or multiple objects here.
 In the example above the objects are the NGINX instances on "astra" and "otter".
   3. Select either "sum" or "avg" as the aggregation function.
-  4. Last but not least, the “filter” functionality is also available for NGINX metrics.
+  4. Last but not least, the “filter” functionality is also available for NGINX metrics collected from the log files.
 If you click on "Apply filter", you can then add multiple criteria in order to define specific "metric dimensions".
 In the example above, we are filtering by HTTP status code 201.
   5. Click "Save" when you're done, and the graph is added to the dashboard.
 You can also edit the graph later on if needed, move it around, resize, stack the graphs on top of each other, etc.

 **Note.** For filters, all the "metric dimensions" aren't stored in the Amplify backend by default.
 A particular filter starts to slice the metric according to the specification only after the graph is created.
 Hence, it can be a while before the "filtered" metric is displayed on the graph — the end result depends on how quickly the log files are being populated with the new entries, but typically you should see the first data points in under 5 minutes.

-Because NGINX Amplify is **not** a SaaS log analyzer, the additional slicing for "metric dimensions" is implemented inside the Amplify Agent.
+Because NGINX Amplify is **not** a SaaS log analyzer, the additional slicing for "metric dimensions" is implemented inside the agent.
 The agent can parse the NGINX access logs on-the-fly and extract all the necessary metrics **without** sending the raw log entries elsewhere.
 Moreover, the agent understands custom log formats automatically, and will start looking for various newly defined "metric dimensions" following a particular [log_format](http://nginx.org/en/docs/http/ngx_http_log_module.html#log_format) specification.

-Essentially, the Amplify Agent does a combination of real-time log analytics and standard metrics collection (e.g. metrics from the *stub_status* module).
+Essentially, the agent performs a combination of real-time log analytics and standard metrics collection (e.g. metrics from the *stub_status* module).
 The agent does only the **real-time log processing**, and always on the same host where it is running.

 Metric filters can be really powerful.
 By using the filters and creating additional "metric dimensions", it is possible to build highly granular and very informative graphs.
 To enable the agent to slice the metrics you must add the corresponding log variables to the active NGINX log format.
 Please see the [Additional NGINX metrics](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#additional-nginx-metrics) section below.